stacks-network/docs/src/pages/stacks-blockchain/install-api.md

 > /etc/systemd/system/blockstack_api.service

-and edit the service user and blockstack paths depending on where your blockstack repo is located, and where your virtualenv is located.
+and edit the service user and Blockstack paths depending on where your Blockstack repo is located, and where your virtualenv is located.

 Note: The following sed commands will work if the virtualenv is currently active and your shell is in the repo's root directory.